bootstrap-vue/bootstrap-vue/docs/components/form-checkbox/README.md

 ## Non custom check inputs
-You can have `b-form-checkbox` render a browser native chechbox input by setting the `plain` prop.
+You can have `b-form-checkbox` render a browser native checkbox input by setting the `plain` prop.

 **Note:** The `plain` prop has no effect with `button` is set.